terjekv/terjekv.github.io/_posts/2019-07-23-a-day-in-marka.md

   src: IMG_0849.jpg
   text: >
     Østmarka is renowned for one thing above all else.
 Walking in the east-west direction is nothing but hills.
-Here I am heading south, which means I will stay on this ridge pretty for another three or four kilometers - until Haukåsen.
+Here I am heading south, which means I will stay on this ridge for another three or four kilometers - until Haukåsen.

 - title: Looking back after finally finishing the climb